ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 102 Zabulon Skipper Poanes zabulon (Boisduval & LeConte, 1834)

-This newcomer to Massachusetts has been sneaking its way northward into the state.
-First documented in 1988 in Longmeadow near the Connecticut border, it was next seen to the east, in Rhode Island and in south Dartmouth, Massachusetts, and as of 2012 has expanded throughout eastern Massachusetts as far north as Essex County.
+This newcomer to Massachusetts has been moving rapidly northward through the state.
+First documented in 1988 in Longmeadow near the Connecticut border, it was next seen to the east, in Rhode Island and in south Dartmouth, Massachusetts, and by 2012 had expanded throughout eastern Massachusetts as far north as Essex County.

 Zabulon Skipper was first figured by John Abbot in Georgia in the 1700’s; his drawing was probably the basis for Boisduval and LeConte’s 1834 description.
 The Zabulon was regularly confused with Hobomok Skipper by early lepidopterists.
 The bulk of Scudder’s discussion of the species he called Atrytone zabulon actually applies to the Hobomok.
 Among New England writers Zabulon was finally clearly recognized as a separate species in the 1930’s.
 Donald W. Farquhar states flatly in his 1934 overview of the region that “...The true zabulon is a southern species of which I have seen no New England specimens; the published records of zabulon belong to hobomok.”